 Definition of Competitive Advantage Example

-Competitive advantage has been defined as the superior performance of the organization in comparison to other organizations in the same industry or superior performance relative to the sector average.
-It is also be defined as anything particular an organization does superior to its competitors.
+Competitive advantage is the organization’s superior performance compared to other organizations in the same industry or superior performance relative to the sector average.
+It also explains the specific actions or strategies an organization executes better than its competitors, setting it apart in the market.

-Superior performance can be defined as in terms of a higher return on investment (ROI), higher return on equity (ROE), profit margins, loyalty brand, goodwill, and reputation.
+Superior performance is a higher return on investment (ROI), return on equity (ROE), profit margins, loyalty brand, goodwill, and reputation.

 Examples of Competitive Advantage